soodoku/meta_ps/ReadMe.md

-### Trends in Scholarly Production and Consumption of APSR
+### Trends in Production and Consumption of APSR Articles

 American Political Science Review has been the pre-eminent journal in political science since its inception.
 Here I analyze some over time trends in production and consumption of APSR articles.